house mouse quietly scurrying across floor at night in silhouette

 Will Mothballs Keep Mice Away?

-There is an 'old wives tale' that by placing mothballs near a mouse nest it will deter them, because the Naphthalene (a strong smelling, white substance) in the mothballs reduces the ability of blood cells to carry oxygen and will affect the mice.
+• Myth - There is an 'old wives' tale' that placing mothballs near a mouse nest will deter them because the Naphthalene (a strong-smelling, white substance) in the mothballs reduces the ability of blood cells to carry oxygen and will affect the mice.

-However, the amount of Naphthalene in the mothballs is far too small.
-It’s enough to deter moths and other insects, but has no visible impact on rodents.
-Even if they were irritated by the smell of mothballs near their nest, the mice would simply gnaw another entrance to avoid them.
+• Truth - the amount of Naphthalene in mothballs is far too small.
+It’s enough to deter moths and other insects but has no visible impact on rodents.
+Even if mice were irritated by the smell of mothballs near their nest, they would simply gnaw another entrance to avoid them.
+Relying on mothballs for effective mouse control is not recommended.
+Also, mothballs do not address the causes of an infestation or remove the mice already inside, they should not be considered a solution for keeping mice away from your home.

-There is another myth which assumes that because mice are quite sensitive to smells, high concentrations of peppermint oil (which is quite potent) will upset their sense of smell and deter the mice from your home.
+• Myth: Another folklore assumes that because mice are sensitive to scents, high concentrations of intense peppermint oil will upset their sense of smell and deter them from your home.

 Mouse on pipework sticking out of brick wall

-When it comes to repelling rodents like mice, prevention is the key.
-There are a few things that you can do yourself to discourage mice naturally and help secure your premises against unwanted furry visitors.
+When repelling rodents like mice, prevention is key.
+Mice are skilled at finding their way indoors through even the tiniest cracks, so it’s essential to make your property less inviting to them.
+Here are 3 steps you can take yourself to naturally discourage mice and secure your premises against unwanted furry visitors.

-Mice are great climbers scaling rough, vertical surfaces and scurrying along thin cables and wires.
-Remember to check for gaps higher up or on your rooftop and in the attic not just near the ground.
+Regularly inspecting your property for holes, cracks, and gaps is essential to keeping mice out.
+Focus on both the exterior and interior walls, as well as around doors, windows, pipes, and cables, since mice can squeeze through very small openings.
+Mice are great climbers; They scale rough, vertical surfaces and scurry along thin cables and wires.
+Remember to check for gaps higher up, on your rooftop and in the attic not just near the ground.
 For more top tips on how to deter mice check our mouse deterrents page.

 Sealing small holes in your property to prevent easy access to mice is advisable, but is adding steel wool as part of the repairs more beneficial than just sealing the gap?